AmelieHeinrich/Seraph/README.md

 # Seraph : A showcase renderer for all my graphics programming skills

+!!
+IMPORTANT : The current branch will not run in release mode due to a Slang bug !!

 ## Requirements

 Minimum requirements is a SM6.6 capable GPU with raytracing and mesh shading capabilities, running Vulkan 1.3 and the latest version of D3D12.